 When you return to the previous screen, you are able to drag the subtotal from its default placement at the top of the list to anywhere else.
 If the subtotal is placed at either the top or the bottom of the list then it will stay in that position, but if you place the subtotal beneath another category in the list then it will be 'anchored' to that category and will move with it as sorting is applied.
 In rare cases, it may make sense to insert a subtotal in the table body, but in general, subtotals are best grouped at the top or the bottom of the categories list.

 You can also return to this screen at any time to delete or reposition a subtotal, or click edit on a subtotal to change either its name or the categories included.

-When you go back to the variable card, you will now see the subtotals next to the existing categories:
+When you save and go back to the variable card, you will now see the subtotals next to the existing categories:

 Whenever you include this variable in an analysis or multitable, the subtotals will be cross-tabulated just like any other category.
 For example, here we are taking a look at our subtotaled categories by gender:

 Categories of a multiple response variable can also be combined, though it’s not as simple as adding up their counts as it is for a regular categorical subtotal.
 In the same way, as for categorical variables, you access subtotals from the variable properties menu and clicking the Subtotals button.

 Add a new subtotal by clicking the Create subtotal button, and then give your new subtotal a name.
 Drag in the categories you want to include in this subtotal, and then click Done.
 Categories you no longer want to include can be removed by clicking the small x icon which appears upon hover over each category in the drop-zone.